-Find below all permit and waitlist instructions and guidelines for Phase I of Registration for Spring 2019, which runs from October 29 to December 14, 2018.
-Permit requests will only be accepted until December 13.
-Major restrictions will lift at 8 am on Monday Nov 12th.
+Find below all permit and waitlist instructions and guidelines for Phase 2 of Registration for Spring 2019, which runs from January 3-11, 2019.
+Permit requests will only be accepted until January 10.
+Major restrictions lifted at 8 am on Monday Nov 12th.

 PLEASE NOTE THE FOLLOWING: